Egypt Driving Guide

 Egypt has over seven toll roads charging fees for transit between various destinations.
 Major toll roads include the routes from Cairo to Alexandria, Ismailia, Port Said, Ain Sukhna, and El Fayoum.

 Other toll roads include the Kaistep to Belbis Desert Road, the Ahmed Hamdy Martyr Tunnel Crossing the Suez Canal, and the route to the Mubarak Peace Bridge Crossing the Suez Canal.
-Toll fees depend on the road and include the basic toll, sales tax, accident insurance, and improvement charges.
+Driving in Cairo often involves navigating these toll roads, with fees depending on the road and including the basic toll, sales tax, accident insurance, and improvement charges.

 Road Situation